iRobotCorporation/ssm-ctl/README.md

 ssm-ctl diff [--input NAME VALUE]... [--secure-input NAME]...
 PARAMETER_FILE...
 ```

 Diff the parameters against the existing parameters in SSM.
 Any `.BASEPATH`s specified in the files will be searched for existing parameters, allowing parameters not present in the files to be identified as removed.
-This mechanism is used for the `--delete` flag in `ssm-ctl push`.
+This mechanism is used for the `--delete` flag in `ssm-ctl deploy`.

 ### ssm-ctl delete